plos-clan/libelf-parse/README.md

 # libelf-parse

-C binding of `object` crate for x86 or x86_64 OS to parse ELF files easily.
+C binding of `elf` crate for x86 or x86_64 OS to parse ELF files easily.

 ## Usage